Leadformance/widgets-client/storeLocator/README.md

 - api_uri is now customizable
 - Changed a variable from 'language' to 'lang' which was the reason why IE crashed
 - Changed the alert to window.console for logging purpose
-- Added a around the <span> of the pos title
+- Added a a link around the span of the pos title

 Plugin setup
 --------------------------------------